tomshaw/mediable-demo/README.md

 Run the included database migration.

-> This creates an attachments table that stores upload information.
+> This creates the attachments table.

 ```bash
 php artisan migrate